acend/infrastructure/README.md

 We use Ubuntu 22.04 as our node operating system.
 Unattended-upgrade for automated security patching is enabled.
 If necessary, [kured](https://kured.dev/) will manage node reboots.

+### Cluster Setup with RKE2

+A RKE2 cluster has two types of nodes, a server node with the Kubernetes controlplan and a agent node only with the kubelet.

+Our setup is based on the [High Availability](https://docs.rke2.io/install/ha) install instruction:

+* RKE2 config files are initially generated with terrafrom and placed in `/etc/rancher/rke2/config.yaml` with cloudinit.
+* Token is generated with Terraform (`resource "random_password" "rke2_cluster_secret"`)
+* Cilium is used as the CNI Plugin and configured with the `HelmChartConfig` in `/var/lib/rancher/rke2/server/manifests/rke2-cilium-config.yaml`
+* The Kubernetes cluster is kubeproxy free, the functionality is replaced with Cilium.
+See [Kubernetes Without kube-proxy](https://docs.cilium.io/en/v1.12/gettingstarted/kubeproxy-free/)
+* Native Routing is used instead of a tunneling mechanism (e.g. vxlan).
+The [Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) is used to manage and provision the network setup (subnet & routing) for the cluster.

+tl;dr; RKE2 Cluster Setup

+See [Anatomy of a Next Generation Kubernetes Distribution](https://docs.rke2.io/architecture) for more details

+1. Provision LoadBalancer for the Kubernetes API and the RKE2 Supervisor
+2. Provision first controlplane node.
+3. The RKE Supervisor listens on Port 9345/tcp for the other nodes to join the cluster
+4. controlplane node 2 & 3 joins the cluster using the same token and they have set `server: https://${lb_address}:9345` in the config file to join the existing cluster.
+5. Provision and join the agent nodes using the same token.
+They also have set `server: https://${lb_address}:9345` to join the existing cluster.

 ### Flux bootstrap & configuration

 Terraform deploys the `GitRepository` resource pointing to this repository and one `Kustomization` resource which will deploy all resources in `deploy/bootstrap`.
 The `deploy/bootstrap` folder contains more `Kustomization` resources to deploy all our applications.
 An application can be deployed using plain Kubernetes resource files or from `HelmRepository` with a `HelmRelease`.
 See [Manage Helm Releases](https://fluxcd.io/flux/guides/helmreleases/) in the flux documentation.
 Currently most of our applications are deployed using a Helm chart.